SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 They both take another drink of their hot cocoa.
 As sunset watches the show, her thought drift to her friends that are the counterparts of the ponies on screen.

-*Celestia is right, these ponies– people would want nothing more than the best for me, to help me.*
+*Celestia is right, these ponies– people, would want nothing more than the best for me, to help me.*

 ***